tangledbytes/nodejs-snowflake/README.md

 nodejs-snowflake is a fast and reliable way to generate time sortable 64 bit ids written for distributed systems.
 The main id generation function is written in C++ using N-API which makes the process of id generation extremely fast.
 The usage of C++ for id generation also guaratees that the generated number will be of size 64 bits.

+**Version 1.6 Updates**
+- Add `GetIDFromTimestamp` function which can be used in database queries.

+**Version 1.5 Updates**
-**Now Supports machine id extraction from the generated ids, even if they were generated on different machines**
+- Add `GetMachineIDFromTimestamp` help extracting machine id from the generated ids, even if they were generated on different machines

 ## How to install